RING & SING

 Sunday Evenings: Kids Ring & Sing

-The 2018 Fall Session of Kids Ring and Sing has begun.
 The main objective of the program is for children to grow in their knowledge and love of God through music.
 (Detailed objectives are printed below.)
 This GPC music program meets each Sunday of the school year beginning at 4:30pm and is designed for children 4 years of age through 5th grade.

 Children’s handbells (3rd – 5th) graders meet 5:30-6:30 in UL 217 (upstairs) and is directed by Alex Benford.
 For more information email Alex.